CharmedGoose/GooseHub/README.md

 # GooseHub

 > [!IMPORTANT]
-> DON'T post illegal stuff (I will find you if you do) on the website, the DB is hosted by me and I don't want the police coming after me.\
+> DON'T post illegal stuff (I will find you if you do) on the website, the DB is hosted by me and I don't want the police coming after me.
 > Also I only have 200GB for the DB right now (will increase it later) so try to use all my storage I wanna see what y'all post.

-A hub with gooses and randonm stuff.
+A hub with gooses and random stuff.
 Not weird I promise.

 ## Running Locally